Wouldn't You Help?

 Given all her responsibilities, returning to the classroom was a tough decision, but Washington enrolled in SSA for a number of reasons.
 Patrise heard about SSA from the chair of Social Work at Northeastern Illinois University (NEIU), Jade Stanley.
 Professor Stanley along with Frank Gayton, a professor at NEIU, encouraged her to apply despite her feelings of not "being good enough."
 Strange as it may sound, fear was a big reason to apply.
 "I chose SSA because I was most afraid of it," says Patrise.
 "While there were many people who believed in me, there were also many people telling me it would be too hard.
 The more afraid I became, the more I knew I had to apply and attend if accepted."
 Also swaying her decision were the "astounding" backgrounds and educational credentials of the faculty.
 Patrise felt confident she would learn new skills that she could readily take back and apply in her community and workplace as she could create her own elective program focusing on mental health.

-With a BSW degree from NEIU, Patrise was an ideal candidate for SSA's 15-month Accelerated Program.
+With a BSW degree from NEIU, Patrise was an ideal candidate for SSA's 15-month Accelerated Program (now the Advanced Standing Program).
 The program is designed for exceptional students who have graduated from an accredited baccalaureate social work program within five years of their application.
 Patrise met that requirement, plus she already had practical career experience working as a case manager at Deborah's Place, Chicago's largest provider of supportive housing for single women experiencing homelessness.
 At Deborah's Place, Patrise explains her work as a "creating your life counselor, where I provide counseling services using Acceptance and Commitment Therapy approaches.
 My clients are women who have experienced or are experiencing chronic homelessness and have been diagnosed with mental and/or physical disabilities."
 She adds, "Many women from this population do not feel that they have a safe place to process experiences they're having and I am able to provide that space for them."

 Affording school was another challenge, but due to generous donors, SSA was able to help Patrise.
 "I have to work a full-time job while in school along with my internship at Deborah's Place.
 Receiving the Yuji Suzuki Scholarship has helped lighten the load.
 This scholarship gives me more time to focus on studying and less time stressing over how to afford graduate school."